essoen/essoen.github.io/content/work.md

 # How I work, an informational manual

 _First written January 20, 2022.
-Last updated August 17, 2022._
+Last updated September 14, 2022._

 Over the last couple of years, I've seen people share "instruction manuals" for themselves shared through their personal websites.
-I recognize that I'd value this instructional/informational overview from my own manager, so I might as well provide it for those who I manage, those that I work with, and the managers that I report to.
+I recognize that I'd value this instructional/informational overview from my manager, so I might as well provide it for those I manage, those I work with, and the managers I report to.
 [This article](https://www.remotecompany.com/blog/how-to-work-with-me-manual) summarizes my motivations for doing this nicely, and a few of those that have inspired me are [Isaac Hepworth](https://github.com/hepwori/wwi/) and [Den Delimarsky](https://den.dev/how-i-work/).

 Please note, that this is a continuous work in progress, as I learn and improve.
 If it doesn’t make sense or doesn’t fit with your experience of me, please reach out.